DanAtkinson/AmazingZImageWorkflow/README.md

 ## License

-This project is licensed under the Unlicense.
+This project is licensed under the Unlicense license.\
+See the ["LICENSE"](LICENSE) file for details.